 Here’s where things can get a little more interesting.

 If this family member is able to hold an honest and healthy discussion with you, then that’s a huge first step!
-When you can sit down and discuss politics in a healthy manner, even if you disagree, you might be more likely to continue a relationship with them, even if you’re questioning their morals.
+When you can sit down and discuss politics in a healthy manner, even if you disagree, you might be more likely to continue a relationship with them.

 But if the conversation is not healthy, and may be bordering on toxic, losing that relationship over politics might be more likely.

 When you speak to this person, do you feel that they are listening to your opinions, or are they just waiting to respond?